Ramadanklevaro/alx-pre_course/README.md

-I yet to be a Software engineer.
+I am yet to be a Software engineer.